Klein-Mekongo’s solo show about abuse, femininity and adulthood makes a strong return to the Bush Theatre – ★★★★

 Yvette is now playing at the Bush Theatre until 4 June.

-Disclaimer: I was invited to watch Yvette for free in exchange for a review of the performance.
+Disclaimer: I was invited to watch Yvette for free in exchange for a review of the performance as a member of the press.
 I did not receive payment for this review and all opinions stated are honest and my own.